Jeffrey de Caen

 Associate Dean for Operations

 He was the chief school liaison for the construction of the new Glorya Kaufman International Dance Center as well as the creator of the operational support model for this brand new school.
-Working closely with Artistic Director Ralph Kirshbaum, de Caen was the inaugural executive administrator for the 2012 Piatigorsky International Cello Festival and reprises that role for the second iteration of the event in 2016.
-Facilities improvement projects include the Simon Ramo Recital Hall, Jeanette MacDonald Recital Hall, and Alice and Eleonore Schoenfeld Symphonic Hall as well as the facility transitions and improvements of The Music Center and Gateway Practice Facility.
+Working closely with Artistic Director Ralph Kirshbaum, de Caen was the inaugural executive administrator for the 2012 Piatigorsky International Cello Festival and reprised that role for the second iteration of the event in 2016.
+Facilities improvement projects include the Simon Ramo Recital Hall, the Jeanette MacDonald Recital Hall, and the Alice and Eleonore Schoenfeld Symphonic Hall, as well as the facility transitions and improvements of The Music Center and the Gateway Practice Facility.

 This Southern California native holds degrees in music, recording engineering, and business administration.
-His studies have also included the study of German and International Relations at the University of Bonn, Germany and the study of Gregorian Chant at the Benedictine Abbey in Solesmes, France.
-De Caen leverages a mix of almost 20 years of higher music education administration experience and many years of work in the industry including posts at A&M Recording Studios and Universal Music Publishing.
+His studies have also included the study of German and International Relations at the University of Bonn, Germany, and the study of Gregorian chant at the Benedictine Abbey in Solesmes, France.
+De Caen leverages a mix of almost 20 years of higher music education administration experience and many years of work in the industry, including in posts at A&M Recording Studios and Universal Music Publishing.

 A. Phoenix Delgado

 Associate Dean for Advancement

-In the fall of 2012, Delgado was named the new music director and conductor of the New Valley Symphony Orchestra and most recently, he served as the music director and conductor for Broadway, film and television star, Kristin Chenoweth.
-In addition, Delgado’s guest conducting resume includes the Chamber Ensemble of Rome, Young Musicians Foundation Debut Orchestra, Bay Area Rainbow Symphony and Golden State Pops Orchestra.
+In the fall of 2012, Delgado was named the new music director and conductor of the New Valley Symphony Orchestra.
+Most recently, he served as the music director and conductor for Broadway, film and television star Kristin Chenoweth.
+In addition, Delgado’s guest conducting resume includes the Chamber Ensemble of Rome, the Young Musicians Foundation Debut Orchestra, the Bay Area Rainbow Symphony and the Golden State Pops Orchestra.

-As a flautist, Delgado was a soloist with the Los Angeles Philharmonic at the age of 21 and continues to be a performer of choice for high-profile events and records for film, television and video games.
-His former principal positions include the El Paso Opera for nine seasons, the Cypress Pops Orchestra and the Golden State Pops Orchestra (GSPO).
+As a flautist, Delgado was a soloist with the Los Angeles Philharmonic at the age of 21 and he continues to be a performer of choice for high profile events and records for film, television and video games.
+His former principal positions include serving at the El Paso Opera for nine seasons, the Cypress Pops Orchestra and the Golden State Pops Orchestra (GSPO).